-A journey across borders: An interview with René Luchsinger about his start at BPN in Switzerland and Mongolia.
+A journey across borders: An interview with René Luchsinger about his start at BPN in Switzerland and Mongolia

 René, how did you prepare for your work in Switzerland and Mongolia?